awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 **Managed platform**

 In most cases you use an Elastic Beanstalk managed platform for your new environment\.
-When the new environment wizard starts, it selects the **Managed platform** option by default, as shown in the following screenshot\.
+When the new environment wizard starts, it selects the **Managed platform** option by default\.

 ![\[Managed platform option in the create new environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-defaultenvironment.png)

-Select a platform, a platform branch within that platform, and a specific platfotrm version in the branch\.
+Select a platform, a platform branch within that platform, and a specific platform version in the branch\.
 When you select a platform branch, the recommended version within the branch is selected by default\.
 In addition, you can select any platform version you've used before\.

 **Note**
 For a production environment, we recommend that you choose a platform version in a supported platform branch\.
 For details about platform branch states, see the *Platform Branch* definition in the [Elastic Beanstalk platforms glossary](platforms-glossary.md)\.